 You’ll benefit from this HVAC ductwork guide if:

->You’re building a home or addition and plan to install a ducted system
+>You’re building a home or addition and plan to install or replace a ducted system

 >You’re comparing ducted split systems to your options that don’t require ductwork: